JohnUrban/poreminion/README.md

 Note
 ======
-PoreMinion contains some tools that have been made on top of Aaron Quinlan's and Nick Loman's poretools and others that use other software.
+PoreMinion contains some tools that have been made on top of Aaron Quinlan's and Nick Loman's poretools, and therefore has many of the same dependencies.
-PoreMinion will requiring additional dependencies on top of what poretools requires (specifically pandas and matplotlib libraries).
+It also requires additional dependencies on top of what poretools requires (specifically pandas and matplotlib libraries).

 INSTALL: